openvinotoolkit/model_server/docs/docker_container.md

   --model_version_policy MODEL_VERSION_POLICY
                         model version policy
   --grpc_workers GRPC_WORKERS
-                        Number of workers in gRPC server --rest_workers REST_WORKERS
+                        Number of workers in gRPC server.
+Default: 1 --rest_workers REST_WORKERS
-                        Number of workers in REST server - has no effect if rest port not set
-  --nireq NIREQ         Number of infer requests for model --target_device TARGET_DEVICE
+                        Number of workers in REST server - has no effect if rest port not set.
+Default: 1 --nireq NIREQ         Number of parallel inference requests for model.
+Default: 1 --target_device TARGET_DEVICE
-                        Device to load model to, default-CPU --network_config NETWORK_CONFIG
-                        Map of (param:value) pairs defining network
-                        configuration
+                        Target device to run the inference, default: CPU --plugin_config PLUGIN_CONFIG
+                        A dictionary of plugin configuration keys and their values

 ```